Issues affecting the single transferable vote: Complexity

-A frequent concern with PR-STV among electorates considering its adoption is its relative complexity compared with plurality voting methods.
-For example, when the Canadian province of British Columbia held a referendum on adopting the BC-STV single transferable vote in 2005, according to polls most of the "no" voters gave their reason as "wasn't knowledgeable" when they were asked why, specifically, they voted against STV.
+Among electorates considering the adoption of STV, there is frequently expressed concern that PR-STV is relative complex compared with plurality voting methods and is little understood.
+For example, polls conducted in 2005 at the time when the Canadian province of British Columbia held a referendum on adopting BC-STV, when "no" voters were asked why they were voting against STV, they gave their reason as "wasn't knowledgeable".
+(Most of the voters did vote for STV in the actual referendum, whether or not they were any better informed.)

+The use of STV is more complex than first past the post but for the voter, STV is fairly simple.
+The vote counting under STV is actually simpler than primaries, which are no longer necessary if STV is used.

+As with all voting systems, even if PR-STV is understood, areas of controversy surrounding its use remain.
+PR-STV is a form of proportional representation so issues relating to that form of electing also impacts acceptance of STV.
+As well, STV uses ranked voting, an unknown quantity in many places in the world.

-However, as with all voting systems, once PR-STV is understood there remain a number of areas of controversy surrounding its use.
-In particular, arguments for and against proportional representation in general are frequently referenced in debates among electorates considering STV, however the specific implications of a particular STV system can be examined as well.
-Most of the arguments for and against STV and proportional representation in general are based around the expected outcomes of the alternative proposed system and not on the system itself.
+Arguments for and against proportional representation in general are frequently referenced in debates among electorates considering STV.
+STV is a family of systems, and the specific implications of the use of a particular STV system is sometimes an issue.

+Most of the arguments for and against STV and proportional representation in general are based around expected outcomes of the specific alternative proposed system, and not on the system itself.